 It was on this site in 1565 that explorer Pedro Mendendez established the first successful European colony in the US.
 Today, the Fountain of Youth features visits to a native Indian village and a chance to see stars while learning early navigational methods in the Navigator’s Planetarium.
 The Nautical Traditions Exhibit features knot-tying and other interesting demos.
 Colorful and proud exotic peacocks roam the grounds amidst gorgeous oak, cedar, and magnolia trees; wherever you look in the park offers the perfect scenery.
 A wedding was taking place in the park’s beautiful courtyard and the venue was romantic.

 The Fountain of Youth is located at 11 Magnolia Avenue in the historic downtown and offers free parking.
 It is open daily 9AM-5PM.
 There is an on-site Five Flags Cafe that had a wide variety of foods and a gift shop.
-Get this, Fountain of Youth is pet-friendly.
-This feature gets a big thumbs up in my book!
+Fountain of Youth is pet-friendly, a big thumbs up in my book!